Igordalessandro/Dalessandro-MGAIBUN-Modular-or-Genetic-Artificial-Intelligence-base-for-Unity/README.md

 (Note: Near the end blue ball stops hunting for some secs since it's not hunger anymore)

+This is an AI Base that can be expanded, I made it myself using my own concepts of what an AI should be.
+I did not follow any tutorial or guide to make this, so it might be a little wierd.
+It's made to work like how i think a human mind works so that is why it might be wierd, but it works, it expansible and may be lightweight.

 Before we start: This project is under BSD-3-Clause!
 In a Nutshell: 3-clause: "require your permission before mentioning your name for any work built on top of your software"